serhiibunechko/noteapp/README.md

 > This is a web application on **Flask**
-* It is site for notes
+* It is an app for notes
 * Here u can **create**, **read**, **update** or **delete** notes